People

 Current Research and/or Postgraduate Projects

-• Food Contact Antimicrobial Materials from Natural Resources
+• Novel Food Contact Materials and Packaging

 • Optimum Process for Canning Halal Poultry Meat for Extended Shelf-Life